elixirschool/elixirschool/_posts/2021-08-23-rocket-validator.md

 ## Thanks!

-This article was written by [Jaime Iniesta](https://jaimeiniesta.com), a freelance web developer that has created [Rocket Validator](https://rocketvalidator.com) using Elixir.
+This article was written by [Jaime Iniesta](https://jaimeiniesta.com), a freelance web developer who has created [Rocket Validator](https://rocketvalidator.com) using Elixir.

 Try Rocket Validator on your sites by creating a [Free Rocket Validator Account](https://rocketvalidator.com/registration/new).